jwodder/showmark/README.rst

 environment variable ``FLASK_{name}``.

 ``SHOWMARK_SEARCH_PATH``
-    An ``os.pathsep``-separated list of directories to search for filenames.
+    An ``os.pathsep``-separated list of directories (located on the system on which the application runs) to search for files to render.
 Defaults to the user's home directory.

 ``SHOWMARK_WRITER_NAME``
     The name of the docutils writer to use for rendering markup.
 Defaults to